easterism/core2/README.md

 Usage
 -----
-Open URL of new index.php file in your browser
+Open URL of new index.php file in your browser.
+Use 'admin' username and 'admin' password.